-The insurance industry has made huge progress in its ability to estimate risks, but there is more to the insurance business than simply estimating individual risks.
+The insurance industry has made huge progress in its ability to estimate risks.
+But there is more to the insurance business than simply estimating individual risks.
 Companies need to make a variety of decisions, such as how much total risk to take, how much capital to hold in reserve, and how to set premiums.
 Insurance companies compete with each other and so they do not make these risks in isolation.
 This can lead to systemic effects that create systemic risks that are not visible to individual firms.

 Our goal here is to create a model that makes it possible to study systemic effects at the level of the insurance industry as a whole.
 To do this we simulate individual firms and the perils they ensure, but we also simulate how firms set premiums, how they manage their capital, and how these actions affect each other.
 Our model is the first to simulate the catastrophe insurance industry at this level.
-Here we use the model to address the problem of consolidating the entire catastrophe insurance industry under a few risk models.
-This is at least in part the result of Solvency II, which is an insurance regulation framework adopted by the EU in 2009 and implemented after several delays in 2016.
-We also explore the key role of the reinsurance industry in mitigating risks.
+Here we use the model to address a specific problem, relating to the dangers of consolidating the entire industry under a few risk models under Solvency II, which is an insurance regulation framework adopted by the EU in 2009 and implemented after several delays in 2016, and to explore the role of the reinsurance industry in mitigating risks.
 However, we think the possible uses of this model go beyond those we explore here.

 The business of the retail insurer is to pool and hedge risks and to hold sufficient capital in sufficiently liquid form to compensate for damages when they happen.
 This works very well as long as damages are small and uncorrelated.
 In this case, providing all moments exist and the distribution of damages is known, the central limit theorem makes it possible to estimate damages accurately.
-For catastrophes, in contrast, the distributions are not always well understood, the tails are typically heavy and events are not always independent.
+For catastrophes, in contrast, the distributions are not always well understood, the tails are typically heavy, and events are not always independent.

 The catastrophe insurance system is subject to several nonlinear effects.
 Perils such as earthquakes, hurricanes, flooding, and other natural catastrophes occur rarely, but when they do the damages can be significant.
 Both the intervals between perils and the damage sizes follow long tailed distributions (Emanuel and Jagger, 2010; Embrechts et al., 1999; Christensen et al., 2002).
 Insurers typically take out reinsurance to cover their tail risk; in present times this typically applies to damages beyond 50 million USD and up to 200 million USD.
 Each insurance or reinsurance firm typically enters into reinsurance contracts with a wide range of other firms, spreading the risk around.
 Each firm attempts to estimate risks using models that are typically provided by third parties.
 Modern catastrophe risk models are sophisticated but are inevitably inaccurate, due to the difficulty of fitting heavy tailed, non-stationary distributions.
-Climate change, for instance, affects the frequency and severity of windstorms, while changing settlement patterns affect damage sizes.
+Climate change, for instance, affects the frequency and severity of windstorms, while changing settlement patterns affect damage sizes (Grinsted et al., 2019).

 The insurance industry has historically tended to oscillate between strongly competitive periods, called soft markets, and less competitive periods, called hard markets.
 This oscillation is usually referred to as the insurance cycle or underwriting cycle.
-As shown in Figure 1, the insurance cycle is irregular in both period and amplitude.
-During soft markets competition increases, premiums are down, insurers are more willing to underwrite new business,
+As shown in Figure 1,